hobbyquaker/node-red-contrib-zigbee/README.md

 #### shepherd

-Config node that holds the configuration of zigbee-shepherd, you can configure your serial port and the zigbee network setting with it.
+Config node that holds the serial port and ZigBee network configuration of zigbee-shepherd.
 You should change the precfgkey for security reasons before pairing the first devices.
-I suggest to use a password manager (like e.g. KeyPass) to create and store a random key (has to be 16 Byte - so 32 chars 0-9A-F).
+I suggest to use a password manager (like e.g. KeyPass) to create and store a random key (has to be 16 Byte in uppercase hex representation (32 chars 0-9A-F).

 #### devices